 Who doesn’t love the beauty of oak?

 The truth is, a lot of people don’t.
-As a cabinet painter, I’ve started to dislike oak jobs because some customers aren’t 100% happy with the end result.
+As a professional cabinet painter, I’ve started to worry about oak cabinet jobs because some customers aren’t ready for the end result.
 They like the color, they like the quality of the work, but they almost always say, “I can still see the grain.”